Dirty Sanchez (TV series): Mathew vs Pritchard (2019)

 Mathew vs Pritchard is a short documentary based on Mathew Pritchard's life.
 This documentary features the story of Pritchard from a daredevil with his own TV show, to a healthy triathlon athlete with his own vegan cooking show.
 He also tells how Dirty Sanchez started from his perspective, with old and never-before-seen footage playing throughout the documentary.
 Lee Dainton also makes a brief appearance in this documentary.

 The Sanchez Story (2020–2021)

 The Sanchez Story is a web series available on the official Dirty Sanchez website.
 It is hosted by Matt Stocks and has been in the works for four years.
 It marks the first time in over a decade that all four Sanchez boys have appeared on camera together.
 The boys, along with Matt Stocks, meet up at Mathew Pritchard's Sleep When You're Dead barber and tattoo shop in Cardiff to discuss the history and behind-the-scenes stories of the Dirty Sanchez TV show, movie and live shows.
 "We were planning a full Dirty Sanchez reunion tour this year, but COVID-19 had other plans so we bring you this exclusive video series instead," Matt Stocks said.
 This series has released two volumes so far.

+Untitled second Dirty Sanchez film (2027)

+A second Dirty Sanchez movie is planned to release in 2027, by Paramount Pictures.
+All 4 Sanchez Boys will return for this movie.